brunexgeek/dnsblocker/README.md

 # dnsblocker config.json /var/log/
 ```

 The first argument is the path to the configuration file and the second argument is the path where the log file must be written.
-The second argument is optional, in which case the logs will be printed on screen.
+The second argument is optional, in which case the logs will be printed on `stdout`.

-To stop the program, send ``SIGTERM`` signal with the command ``kill`` or ``pkill``.
+To stop the program, send ``SIGTERM`` signal.
+You can use the commands ``kill`` or ``pkill`` to send the signal.

 ## Running on Windows